aalto-grades/aalto-grades/common/README.md

 Building this module is included as a step in the frontend and backend build commands.

-The build command for this module is:
+To build this module on its own, simply run:
 ```
 $ npm run build
 ```